MartinPacker/filterCSV/README.md

 * Specify a shape
 * Specify a position
 * Promote all subtrees at a certain level by 1 level
+* Computing basic statistics about the mind map

 In the following action specifications are case-insensitive; If you specify, for example, an action in upper case it will be converted to lower case before being applied to matching nodes.